REN RI, investigating the relationship between bees and humanity

 2.2Hypercollective series-UK detail

-You work involves complex living systems (bees) that you collaborate with to develop projects that involve sculpture, design and even architecture.
+Your work involves complex living systems (bees) that you collaborate with to develop projects that involve sculpture, design and even architecture.
 How and when did the fascination with all of them come about?

-I have started keeping bees from 2006.
-Since the year of 2007,when I created my first series , it has been already 11 years.
-My interest in bees started from my childhood.
-When I was a little boy, I’m obsessed with all kinds of insects especially the huge honeycomb in the hill behind my home.
-Till to my college, I began to study and make research the social structure of bees and I was fascinated by the bee’s structure and the unique construction of the beehive, that is timeliness and spatiality of the composition.
+I started keeping bees in 2006.
+Since the year 2007, when I created my first series, it has been already 11 years.
+My interest in bees started in my childhood.
+When I was a little boy, I was obsessed with all kinds of insects, especially the huge honeycomb on the hill behind my home.

-Could you tell us a bit about the intellectual process behind your creations and what are your aims as an artist working with other species?
+Could you tell us a bit about the intellectual process behind your creations and what your aims are as an artist working with other species?

-I have discovered lots of interesting things in the bees’ society during long time working with bees.
+I have discovered lots of interesting things in the bees’ society during my long time working with bees.
 Bee species is very different from human species.
 But I have a desire that I could really integrate into the bees’ world.
-For now, I have been familiar with their constructing system and many algorithms of their behaviour.
+For now, I have been familiar with their construction system and many algorithms of their behaviour.

 What are the main observations regarding human and bees behaviour in an interspecies collaboration context that you’ve obtained by working with?